C2SM/git-course/advanced/Exercise_2_git-bisect.md

   else:
       sys.exit(1)
   ```

+  Note: To use this script you need to have the [`numpy`](https://numpy.org/install/) package installed.

 </details>

 Now that we have a script to check the code, let's use `git bisect run` to quickly find the bad commit in our repository.